rust-bitcoin/hammersbald/README.md

 The data storage size is limited to 2^48 (256TiB) due to the use of 6 byte persistent pointers.
 A data element can not exceed 2^24 (16MiB) in length.
 Key length is limited to 255 bytes.

+## Release Notes
+1.5 upgrade to bitcoin 0.16